5 Reasons You Can’t Get Out Of Debt

 - Know what you owe.
 Write down all your debt balances and their interest rates.

 - Arrange them in order.
 You can do this by prioritizing the highest-interest debt first, or the smallest debt first.
-(For more on these methods, check out these strategies for paying off credit card debt.)

 - Pay the minimums — except for your priority debt.
 Pay the minimums on all your debts — but throw all the extra money you can at your priority debt.
 Once that priority debt is paid off, focus on the next priority debt, and then the next, until they’re all cleared.
 Congratulations!